ESCOMP/ESCOMP/README.rst

 The ESCOMP github organization is for large, community-oriented earth system modeling projects of broad interest.

-Projects stored here meet all of the following criteria:
+Projects stored here should meet all of the following criteria:

 * They are related to earth system modeling in some way